jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 In Dixon's terms, features appearing in the TP layer are called "categories associated with the clause", while features appearing in the CP layer (for example, Mood, or generative syntax's Force) are called "categories associated with the sentence".

+# Finite and non-finite clauses

+BLT 2.5 warns about the ambiguity of the term *finite* and *infinite*.

 # General structure of noun phrases

 A noun phrase can be made up by